NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - More generous hitbox
     - 1 frame more block stun
 - 5B(B) hitbox appears and disappears one frame later
+- 5BB(B) blockstun slightly decreased, so the options to avoid the followup in a blockstring are identical to the options to avoid Awakened Hinata’s equivalent blockstring (Easier to dodge the kunai by jumping, and 10 frame 4A’s successfully counter)
+- 5BB(6B) Lift increased by 2
+- 5BBBB(B) second hit does not lift on block
 - 5BB(A)
     - Has stagger
     - Has one more frame blockstun
     - Turns better on hit
 - 5BBBB(6B) is RB
+- 5bA (slide input) is a lunging punch modeled after Yun from Street Fighter.
+Is a high damage whiff punish button with very long range.
+Unsafe on block
 - 5A charge changed from 11f to 8f
 - 2B
     - Has slightly less lift